cbor-wg/cddl-control/draft-ietf-cbor-cddl-control.md

   (Note that all rules referenced need to be defined in each ABNF operator controller string — there is no implicit import of {{RFC5234}} Core ABNF or other rules.)
-  The composition this calls for can be provided by the `.cat` operator.
+  The composition this calls for can be provided by the `.cat` operator, and/or by `.det` if there is indentation to be disposed of.

 These points are combined into an example in {{exa-abnf}}, which uses ABNF from {{?RFC3339}} to specify one of the CBOR tags defined in {{?RFC8943}}.

 ~~~
-; for draft-ietf-cbor-date-tag
+; for RFC 8943
 Tag1004 = #6.1004(text .abnf full-date)
-; for RFC 7049
+; for RFC 8949
 Tag0 = #6.0(text .abnf date-time)

-full-date = "full-date" .det rfc3339
+full-date = "full-date" .cat rfc3339
-date-time = "date-time" .det rfc3339
+date-time = "date-time" .cat rfc3339

 ; Note the trick of idiomatically starting with a newline, separating
 ;   off the element in the concatenations above from the rule-list